Keith Russell (politician)

 Keith Russell is a Canadian politician in Newfoundland and Labrador and former Minister of Labrador and Aboriginal Affairs.
 He was elected to the Newfoundland and Labrador House of Assembly in the 2011 provincial election.
 A member of the Progressive Conservative Party of Newfoundland and Labrador, he represented the Labrador district of Lake Melville until his 2015 election defeat.
+10 years later, he was re-elected to a second term in the 2025 Newfoundland and Labrador general election.

 Before entering provincial politics Russell was an Ordinary Member for Upper Lake Melville in the Nunatsiavut Government.

+In 2025, Russell was acclaimed as the nominee for the district of Lake Melville by the Progressive Conservative Party of Newfoundland and Labrador Russell was re-elected in the 2025 Newfoundland and Labrador general election.